LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Functions-Sources-APIGateway.md

 # LambdaSharp Module Function - API Gateway Source

-The λ# tool uses the <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy">API Gateway Lambda Proxy Integration</a> to invoke Lambda functions from API Gateway.
+The λ# CLI uses the <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy">API Gateway Lambda Proxy Integration</a> to invoke Lambda functions from API Gateway.
 See [API Gateway sample](../Samples/ApiSample/) for an example of how to use the API Gateway source.

 __Topics__
 * [Syntax](#syntax)